-SOPs are Standard Operating Procedures - the "rules" covering every aspect of field activity.
-For some people they are not "Standard" but "Standing" Operating Procedures.
-The word "Standing" implies that they may not be standing at another time, which is correct, but "Standard" seems to be more commonly used.
+SOPs are Standing (or Standard) Operating Procedures - the "rules" covering every aspect of field activity.
+For some people they are not "Standing" but "Standard" Operating Procedures.
+The word "Standing" implies that they may not be standing at another time, which is correct, but "Standard" is also commonly used.

 These Generic SOPs have not been written for those working in HMA office management, although these managers should find them interesting because nothing quite like this has been pubished before.
 These SOPs have been written for the many excellent field people who need practical references rather than vague generalisations.
 They are intended to provide a baseline from which field users can develop their own improved SOPs.
 Version 1 has now been amended to correct a few errors, take note of comments and allow for recent changes in IMAS.
 The Version available below is Version 2.
 Anyone using Version 1 should consider updating, and pay close attention to the changes in Chapter 3 (which cover the requirements of the 2009 "Land Release" IMAS).